northeastern-rc/rc-public-documentation/docs/source/classroom/class_use.rst

 ***********************************
 There are several use cases for teaching and learning with the Discovery cluster in a classroom.
 Discovery offers both a command line and web interface, allowing flexibility in access and instruction level.
-Using Discovery gives you and your students access to many popular scientific application, and also allows you and your students to install other packages as needed.
+Using Discovery gives you and your students access to many popular scientific applications, and also allows you and your students to install other packages as needed.
 The easy-to-use Open onDemand web portal also offers a built-in visual file explorer for file viewing and transfer.